 Pressure sensors can actually experience a shift in their output calibration if installed improperly.
 This is usually a one-time shift.
 However, if the sensor needs to be uninstalled for any reason (i.e. cleaning, relocating equipment) then the shift will likely happen again.

 The shift is a result of over-tightening the sensor as you thread it in.
-To minimize the torque forces on the sensor diaphragm, it is recommended to use a torque wrench during installation.
+To minimize the torque forces on the sensor diaphragm, use a torque wrench during installation.

 The most common method for correcting installation shift is to adjust the output after installation.
 This can be done if the sensor has a field zero adjustment.
 If not, then it can be managed by programming an offset into the sensor controller.
 Generally speaking, installation shift correction is best handled in the field.

 Drift is a natural phenomenon for pressure sensors.
 It is not an issue with other types of sensors.
 Ultrasonics weaken over time, but they do not drift.
-Continuous float level transmitters will eventually have failures in their circuit boards, but they won’t drift in accuracy.
-Drift is specific to piezoresistive pressure transmitters and is a result of diaphragm design and construction.
+Continuous float level transmitters will eventually have failures in their circuit boards, but they won’t drift in sensor accuracy.
+Sensor drift is specific to piezoresistive pressure transmitters and is a result of diaphragm design and construction.

 Aging, of course, continues to happen out in the field.
 The older sensors become without sustaining damage, the more stable their drift rate becomes.